Projects

 OpenAI & Anthropic APIs

-Transparent proxy that intercepts API calls, injects relevant context into the system prompt, and captures interactions — zero code changes required.
+Transparent proxy that intercepts API calls, injects relevant context, and captures interactions.
+Zero code changes required.

 REST API